0

 What are some tips for marketing and selling dried flowers?

 Lean into the sustainability aspect of dried arrangements.
 With more consumers being concerned about the environmental concerns and water usage this is a side of dried arrangements that can be very appealing.
+Consider Structuring a Flower CSA for winter months to offer customers a little beauty in the cold months.

 If you are not ready to do all of your own arranging, consider selling to wholesalers, florists or other market farmers who are looking to expand their off season offerings.